Vadskye/Rise/docs/standard_effects.md

     * Deal std -1a to any number in reach
     * Deal std -1a/-1d to all within Med cone or Med/10 line

-2nd level spell / rank 3 maneuver / level 4 feat ability:
+Rank 2 spell or maneuver / level 4 feat ability:
 * Special notes
-  * The gap between 1st level spells / rank 1 maneuvers and 2nd level spells / rank 3 maneuvers
-    works differently than the gaps between other levels
-    * For spells, 1st level spells are farther apart from 2nd level spells than 2nd is from 3rd, so they should generally be a slightly larger upgrade than normal; in general, this doesn't require any specific effort, because this follows naturally from how linear progression works
-    * For maneuvers, 1st rank maneuvers are closer to 3rd rank maneuvers than 3rd rank maneuvers are to 5th rank maneuvers, so the first upgrade should be smaller than the other two; this requires thought to make the upgrade weaker than the normal +2 spell level bump
+  * No actual rank 2 spells or maneuvers should exist, because they are insufficiently different from rank 1 abilities.
+This is more of an abstract concept that guides leveling.
 * Shared:
   * Single-target:
     * Remove condition in close range
-    * r2 condition in std range
+    * r2 condition in close range
 * Spells only:
   * Single-target:
     * Deal std +2d to 1 in melee range
   * AOE:
     * Deal std to all within Large/10 line from you
-    * Deal std to all within Small radius in Close range
-    * Deal std to enemies within Med radius from you
     * Deal std to all within Med/5 line entirely within Med range

-3rd level spell:
+Rank 3 spell or maneuver:
 * Spells only:
   * Single-target:
-    * Deal std damage and r1 condition
+    * Deal std damage -1d and r1 condition in std range
+    * Deal std in extreme range
+    * r2 condition in std range
   * AOE:
     * Deal std to all within Large/15 line from you
     * Deal std to all within Large cone from you
-    * Deal std to all within Small radius in Med range
+    * Deal std to all within Small radius in Close range
+    * Deal std to enemies within Med radius from you

-4th level spell / rank 5 maneuver / level 10 feat ability:
+Rank 4 spell or maneuver / level 10 feat ability:
 * Shared:
   * Single-target:
-    * r3 condition in std range
+    * Deal std damage -1d and r1 condition with r3 crit-only condition in std range
+    * r2 condition with r4 crit-only condition in std range
   * AOE:
     * Remove condition from non-self in Med radius from you
     * Deal std to all within Huge/15 line from you
-    * Deal std to enemies within Large radius from you
     * Deal std to all within Large/10 line entirely within Med range
-    * Deal std to all within Med radius in Med range
+    * Deal std to all within Small radius in Med range
 * Maneuvers only:
   * AOE: see 3rd level spell AOE

-5th level spell / level 13 feat ability:
+Rank 5 spell or maneuver / level 13 feat ability:
 * Spells only:
+  * Single-target:
+    * Deal std damage and r1 condition in std range
+    * r3 condition in close range
   * AOE:
     * Deal std to all within Huge/20 line from you
     * Deal std to all within Huge cone from you
+    * Deal std to enemies within Large radius from you

+Rank 6 spell or maneuver / level 16 feat ability:
+* Shared:
+  * Single-target:
+    * Deal std damage -1d and r2 condition in std range
+    * r3 condition in std range
+  * AOE:
+    * Deal std to all within Huge radius from you
     * Deal std to all within Med radius in Med range
+    * Deal std to all within Extreme/20 line from you

-6th level spell / rank 7 maneuver / level 16 feat ability:
+Rank 7 spell or maneuver / level 19 feat ability:
 * Shared:
+  * Single-target:
   * AOE:
-    * Deal std to all within Huge radius from you
+    * Deal std to all within Extreme/30 line from you

+Rank 8 spell or maneuver / level 19 feat ability:
+* Shared:
+  * Single-target:
+    * r4 condition in close range
+    * Deal std and r2 condition in std range

 ## Standard level modifiers